-For further information on scholarships and financial aid during the freshman year on the Bloomington Campus, write to: Director of Scholarships and Financial Aids, Maxwell Hall, Indiana University, Bloomington, Indiana 47405.
+For further information on scholarships and financial aid during the freshman year on the Bloomington Campus, write to: Director of Scholarships and Financial Aids, Maxwell Hall, Indiana University, Bloomington, Indiana.

 Scholarships and/or loans are also available in the School of Nursing at the Medical Center.
-Students apply each year, and applications are to be filed by April 15 for the following academic year.
-Scholarships are provided through the Florence Nightingale Fund, the Riley Cheer Guild, the George A. Schilling Fund, the Diane Groff Memorial Scholarship, the Ruth Orum Orgain Memorial Scholarship, the School of Nursing Parents Club Fund, and Sigma Theta Tau Scholarship.
+Students apply each year, and applications are to be filed by May 1 for the following academic year.
+Scholarships are provided through the Florence Nightingale Fund, the Riley Memorial Foundation, the Riley Cheer Guild, the George A. Schilling Fund, the Diane Groff Memorial Scholarship, the Ruth Orum Orgain Memorial Scholarship, and the School of Nursing Parents Club Fund.